SpudMonkey7k/neopets-flash-fix-VM/README.md

 2. However, if your score fails to submit, you can visit the virtual URL: https://www.neopets.com/fixscore  which will automatically resubmit the score in the browser, solving Stackpath naturally.
 3. If you see errcode=17 in the score output result (only visible via the fixscore link, or Fiddler logs), this is caused by the "session ID" being invalid.
 This can happen if you load up the same game twice, or at approximately Midnight NST, all sessions are cleared.
 (This prevents scores from being submit much later)
 4. If you don't even SEE a process_xxx_score.phtml packet, and you see a couple oddly-placed zeros instead of the score-submission screen, this seems to be caused by the Flash game being in a bad state.
 Try next two steps.
-5. In Fiddler, if you go to Rules->Performance->Simulate Modem Speeds, and then reload the game with cache disabled (open Pale Moon's Inspect Element tool inside the game window (try the outside edges outside the game area), click the Settings/Gear icon in the top-right of the Inspect window, and then enable "Disable HTTP Cache (when toolbox is open)", then reload the game with the Inspect window open and Simulate Modem Speeds enabled.
+5. In Fiddler, if you go to Rules->Performance->Simulate Modem Speeds, and then reload the game with cache disabled then reload the game with Simulate Modem Speeds enabled.
 This will make the game take a while to load, but it's worth it, because you don't have to reload it constantly and pray that your score will submit when you finally get a good one.
 6. If the game fails to load and gets stuck at the loading screen, try step #5, or reloading the game a couple times.
 Restart the browser if all else fails, especially with Shockwave, we're using old versions which can crash and freeze occasionally.
-7. If 3dvia games are the ones not working, go [here](https://3dlifeplayer.dl.3dvia.com/player/install/3DLifePlayer.js) and accept risk if prompted.
-(It probably means you didn't install/trust the certificate in the Fiddler instructions)
-8. If Hannah and the Ice Caves says, 'Sorry.
+7. If Hannah and the Ice Caves says, 'Sorry.
 It appears that this game is not running at its intended location', hold Shift + O + K (in that order) and it should start right up.
 Make sure you click inside the game window first. (letter O, like OK)
-9. If you have issues where the keyboard input isn't working, like in Faerie Bubbles, or Kiko Racing, you are probably running the Flash games in the 32-bit browser.
-Close Pale Moon, and restart it from the 64-bit installation.
-(You can fix it on 32-bit mode by adding "ProtectedMode=0" to c:\windows\SysWOW64\Macromed\Flash\mms.cfg and restarting the browser.)
+8. If you have issues where the keyboard input isn't working, like in Faerie Bubbles, or Kiko Racing, you are probably running the Flash games in the 32-bit browser.
+You can fix it on 32-bit mode by adding "ProtectedMode=0" to c:\windows\SysWOW64\Macromed\Flash\mms.cfg and restarting the browser.
-10. If you get the sad Usul saying Shockwave is not installed, either 1.
-You used your own "slim" installer for shockwave, or 2.
-You didn't copy the plugins directory to your user profile.
+9. If you get the sad Usul saying Shockwave is not installed, either 1.
+You used your own "slim" installer for shockwave.
-11. If the game doesn't fit / runs outside the window, this is usually because you're zoomed out.
+10. If the game doesn't fit / runs outside the window, this is usually because you're zoomed out.
 Reset zoom to 100% and reload the game.
-12. Terror Mountain Tilt: If you can't distinguish the colors of the rings, try switching to OpenGL or another renderer by right-clicking the game and going to Properties, iirc.
+11. Terror Mountain Tilt: If you can't distinguish the colors of the rings, try switching to OpenGL or another renderer by right-clicking the game and going to Properties, iirc.
-13. If Dice Escape is the only Shockwave game you can't get working, you need to do the "Bad Driver Bug" fix listed above.
+12. If Dice Escape is the only Shockwave game you can't get working, you need to do the "Bad Driver Bug" fix listed above.

-### Pale Moon default installation locations:

-1. Pale Moon 64-bit default location: c:\Program Files\Pale Moon\palemoon.exe
-2. Pale Moon 32-bit default location: c:\Program Files (x86)\Pale Moon\palemoon.exe

 # References / Thank you's